-Armed, they kept police at bay during the 54-hour pursuit from the scene of robbery bid in Gladbeck in the Ruhr District, north to Bremen, then into the Netherlands, before being intercepted by special police forces on an autobahn near Bonn.
+Armed, they kept police at bay during the 54-hour pursuit from the scene of the robbery bid in Gladbeck in the Ruhr region, then north to Bremen, then into the Netherlands, before being intercepted by special police forces on a motorway near Bonn.

 One of the hostages, the 18-year-old Silke Bischoff, was shot dead during the interception.
 A 15-year-old boy had previously been shot dead on the bus hijacked in Bremen.

 The gangsters' interactions with journalists during the chase, including interviews given in Cologne through the car's windows while Degowski, seated, held a pistol at Bischoff's throat, resulted in deep controversy over media ethics and policing methods.

 At their trial in 1991, Degowski was sentenced to at least 24 years prison, served at a high-security facility in the town of Werl - to the east of Dortmund and near Arnsberg in NRW.